hizv/p-site/content/notes/algorithms.md

 Differentiate between inversions and count them separately:

 -   Left inversion: if \\(i, j \le n/2\\)
--   Right inversion: if i, j > n/2
+-   Right inversion: if i, j &gt; n/2
--   Split inversion: if i < n/2 < j
+-   Split inversion: if i &lt; n/2 &lt; j

 So now we need an algorithm somewhat like: